 At the .2-mile mark, a wooden bench turns up on the left.
 It’s the perfect spot to stop and savor the water views across Popes Creek.

-As you continue along, you’ll arrive at a second wooden bench at the peninsula.
-This spot at the .3-mile mark is another nice place to take a break and enjoy the scenery.
+As you continue along, you’ll reach a second wooden bench at the peninsula.
+This is another nice place to take a break and enjoy the scenery.

 The trail meanders alongside Popes Creek.
 At the .4-mile mark, you’ll be in front of the Memorial House Museum and Colonial Revival Garden.
 Take time to explore.